Sai-Myelin/Python-Flask-Boilerplate/README.md

-# Intro
+# Introduction:
-This project is a beginner template intended to showcase the basics of Flask's routing and rendering system.
+This simple Flask example is a beginner template intended to showcase the basics of Flask's routing and rendering system.
 Take note of the render_template file structure.
 Use this project as a building block for more complex web apps.